 Ongoing ASHRAE Projects:

-.
+AHRTI-ASHRAE 1634: Guide for Sustainable Refrigerated Facilities and Refrigeration Systems.
 The objective of the project is to develop a guide for sustainable refrigerated facilities and refrigeration systems.
-Information in the Guide will be used for the design of new facilities, expansions, and remodels, as well as provide guidance on improvements and operating methods that may also be applied to existing facilities.
+Information in the guide will be used for the design of new facilities, expansions, and remodels, as well as provide guidance on improvements and operating methods that may also be applied to existing facilities.
 ASHRAE awarded the contract to Massey University.

-.
-This project aims at developing chemical reactivity information on unsaturated fluorocarbon contaminants to help the HVACR industry understand its impact on the performance and reliability of products.
-The results from this work will advance knowledge to support the HVACR industry in revising the limits for unsaturated compounds in various refrigerants in operating equipment, as well as new and reclaimed refrigerants.
+AHRTI-ASHRAE1641: Effect of Unsaturated Fluorocarbon Contaminants on the Reliability and Performance of HVACR Equipment.
+This project will develop chemical reactivity information on unsaturated fluorocarbon contaminants to help the HVACR and water heating industry understand its impact on the performance and reliability of products.
+The results from this work will advance knowledge to support the HVACR and water heating industry in revising the limits for unsaturated compounds in various refrigerants in operating equipment, as well as new and reclaimed refrigerants.
 This project is ongoing at Spauschus Associates.

-.
-This project looks to determine the stability of R-40 (monochloromethane) with HVACR system materials, so that all industries who use refrigerants can determine the reliability and safety impacts that R-40 has on equipment.
+AHRTI-ASHRAE 1665: R-40 Stability with HVACR System Materials.
+This project will determine the stability of R-40 (monochloromethane) with HVACR system materials, so that all industries that use refrigerants can determine the reliability and safety impacts that R-40 has on equipment.
 R-40 has recently been determined as the primary contaminant in mobile R-134a HVACR systems and, to a more limited extent, reported in R-22 and R-410A systems as well.
-This project is ongoing at McCampbell Analytical Inc.
+This project is ongoing at McCampbell Analytical, Inc.